 Learners are expected to dedicate approximately 5-10 hours per week (synchronous and asynchronous) to have an engaged and successful learning experience.

 Coaching and Mentoring Opportunities

-As part of your enrollment in this institute, you have the opportunity to receive coaching and mentoring from one of the program's faculty or an experienced leader from the higher-ed IT community.
-The post program mentoring opportunity lasts for three months, and enables a one-on-one connection for the duration of this time.
+As part of your enrollment in this institute, you have the opportunity to receive coaching from the program's faculty.

 Join the Conversation

 Interact with your peers and share your excitement for #EDUCAUSEInstitute on Twitter.